 PHP is a language designed for the web and 80% of websites are built on PHP.
 The world’s most popular social networking site ‘Facebook’ and the most popular content management system (CMS) ‘WordPress’ both are supported by PHP.
 So, we know the importance and relevance of PHP in the world of coding.

-But, the trends for back-end development has been shifting away from PHP for some years now.
+But, the trends for back-end development have been shifting away from PHP for some years now.
 Nonetheless, the PHP community is trying to renew its bad reputation with new guidelines on how to code PHP the right way and by introducing new tools.

 Most of the schools began their coding lessons to students by introducing them to Python first.
-This shows that it is very easy to pick for novice programmers and must learn very useful programming language.
+This shows that it is very easy to pick for novice programmers and must learn a very useful programming language.

 Python is simple, easy to read and requires fewer lines of code than other high-level languages.

 This is an Open Source programming language with the support of a large community, easy reading material available on the internet for beginners.
-There are many free Python IDE and editors available to make it even more easier.
+There are many free Python IDE and editors available to make it even easier.

 Future Prospect Of Python

 Ruby is a dynamic, object-oriented programming language, whose concepts can be applied to many other high-level programming languages.
-Ruby primarily focuses on simplicity with productivity, yet it has a very simple syntax which is easy to read and write for coding enthusiasts.
+Ruby primarily focuses on simplicity with productivity, yet it has a very simple syntax that is easy to read and write for coding enthusiasts.